|

 General Goded equally failed in Barcelona and was shot, whilst,

 Sanjurjo died as his plane crashed on takeoff in Portugal.
-This

-situation left in the field three very independent leaders, the
+This situation left in the field three very independent leaders, the

-Generals Franco, Mola and Queipo who by not winning or losing
+Generals Franco, Mola and Queipo who by not winning or

-either support the elected government or the army uprising.
+to either support the elected government or the army uprising.

 The rebel army now only held five large cities and a quarter of the